 Ben Latz is a self-described finance nerd who fell for software.
-(I can relate: My first job was teaching high school Math, and I really love a good spreadsheet.)

 He also caught the entrepreneurial bug early on, and the combination of those three passions — finance, software, and business — led him to starting Wingman with Piyush Puri shortly before they graduated from Carnegie Mellon in 2017.

 In late 2018, he also teamed up with a friend from high school to work on The TIE, a startup in the crypto currency data niche, where he’s currently a Co-Founder and Chief Product Officer.